- EMERGING INITIATIVES

 HeatSmart Mass Community Marketing Proposals

-Developing a marketing proposal prior to the launch of a community group purchasing campaign can provide a useful roadmap for communities, and may benefit program results.
-In addition to reviewing the HeatSmart Mass Pilot Communities marketing proposals, it may be helpful to refer to the marketing plans for the communities that have done Solarize Mass campaign.
-All community marketing plans and other resources are available under “Program Background” on the Solarize Mass webpage.
+Developing a marketing proposal prior to the launch of a community group purchasing campaign can provide a useful roadmap for communities and may benefit program results.
+It may be helpful to refer to the marketing plans for the communities that participated in the HeatSmart Pilot or are currently participating in the 2019 round.
+All community marketing plans and other resources are available below.

 The links below provide information on the Solarize Mass model, results, and resources.